A New Attitude

 "Can I just say wow and ahooga?"
 Travis gave Beck a wolfish grin.
 "She'll have them lining up around the block.
 Man all that blonde golden goodness in a tight little package."

 Beck frowned at his friend's words.
 He wasn't sure why the idea of other men ogling Buffy didn't sit well with him.
-He didn't stop to look any deeper into why the beautiful blonde called to a part of him that he thought dead.
-All he knew was that he wanted to make the pain that he saw buried deep in her eyes go away.
+He didn't stop to look any deeper into why the beautiful blonde called to a part he thought dead.
+All he knew was he wanted to make the pain he saw buried deep in her eyes go away.

 The Scoobies weren't sure what to do, Buffy didn't return they way they thought.
 Finally, after three days, they went searching for her.
 The SiTs grouched about it and Kennedy complained the loudest.